Sharp inequalities which generalize the divergence theorem--an extension of the notion of quasiconvexity, with an addendum: An example

 \section{An example}

 To make the general analysis easier to follow we first review an example given in \cite{Kang:2013:BVF3d}, which was used to obtain sharp estimates of the volume occupied by an inclusion in a body from electrical impedance tomography measurements made at the surface of the body.
+This example serves to introduce the central arguments and the notion of $Q^*$-special fields, and reviews the method of Tartar and Murat \cite{Tartar:1979:CCA, Murat:1985:CVH, Tartar:1985:EFC} for establishing the quasiconvexity of quadratic forms.